 As a student, you may purchase a family plan at any time within 30 days of your program start date.
 If you need to purchase family coverage outside of your eligibility period due to birth of a child, or arrival of your family members, please contact Morcare within 30 days of the event to discuss whether you qualify.

 International Student Orientation

-Fanshawe Cares is a 10 day series of sessions starting March 2, 2023, from 9:30 a.m. to 10:30 a.m.
-EST offered by Fanshawe International.
-These sessions help International students prepare for their time at Fanshawe, and include information on Housing, Library Learning Commons, Morcare (your health insurance), Fanshawe Student Union, Career Services, Wellness Centre, and more.
+Fanshawe Cares is a ten-day series of sessions starting December 4, 2023 by Fanshawe International.
+These sessions help International students prepare for their time at Fanshawe and include information on Housing, Library Learning Commons, Morcare (your health insurance), Fanshawe Student Union, Career Services, Wellness Centre, and more.
 We encourage you to attend all sessions!
 Use this link to join!